Discover Southwest Washington

 Many of these ADA hunting and wildlife-viewing blinds and platforms are built and maintained with support from volunteers, master hunters, and partners including Inland Northwest Wildlife Council and Washington Waterfowl Association.
 Thank you!

-Practice bear awareness this spring
+Practice bear awareness this summer

 Black bears are common throughout Washington, including suburban areas.
 Both when preparing for hibernation and awakening from it, they look for high-calorie foods that are easy to obtain.
 These may include garbage, bird feeders (both seed and liquid), fruit trees, and pet food.